-7 Forex Market Types Explained by Contract Structure, Settlement Logic, Currency Exposure, and Risk
+7 Forex Market Types Explained by Contract Structure, Settlement Logic, Currency Exposure & Risk

 This article is educational only.
 It is not investment advice, trade signaling, platform promotion, or execution coaching.
 The article explains how the market works, not promising trading success or cost advantage.